AI assistants are now a traffic channel

 Four things, in order.

 Compare what assistants quote against what your page actually says.
 Pick a question your page is meant to answer.
 Ask the major assistants.
 Read what they reply, and check whether the answer matches your page.
 Note the citations.
-If you are not in the citation list, the assistant either did not find you or did not trust you.
-Both have specific fixes, and they are different fixes.
+If you're not in the citation list, the assistant either didn't find you or didn't trust you.
+Both have specific fixes, and they're different fixes.

 Audit the page the way an assistant reads it.
-Fetch your own HTML with curl, strip the scripts, and look at what is left.
-That is what the assistant sees.
-If the structure is unclear, if the headings do not declare the page, if the schema is missing or thin, the assistant is reading the same gap you are looking at.
+Fetch your own HTML with curl, strip the scripts, and look at what's left.
+That's what the assistant sees.
+If the structure is unclear, if the headings don't declare the page, if the schema is missing or thin, the assistant is reading the same gap you see.

 Fix the page so the next assistant has nothing to guess.
 Explicit identity, explicit structure, explicit provenance, explicit machine-readable claims.
 Not surface markup over a thin body; underlying meaning expressed in a form a machine can verify.
 This is the work that produces durable lift.